![]() |

 Mathematical Programming Formulations for Optimizing Radiation Treatment Strategies Proceedings of the 2004 IIE Annual Conference, with Russell J. Hamilton, Martin E. Lachaine, and J. Cole Smith.
 Here are the slides accompanying my talk.
 IIE is the Institute of Industrial Engineers.

-Updated 11/14 Multivariate Dominance Constrained Stochastic Programs draft (comments encouraged), with James Luedtke.
+Multivariate Dominance Constrained Stochastic Programs IIE Transactions 47 (2015) 1-14, with James Luedtke.

-New 10/1 Equilibrium in Prediction Markets with Buyers and Sellers IBM research report (comments encouraged), with Shipra Agrawal and Nimrod Megiddo.
+Equilibrium in Prediction Markets with Buyers and Sellers Economics Letters 109 (2010) 46-49, with Shipra Agrawal and Nimrod Megiddo, also available as an IBM research report.

-Updated 12/1 Dynamic Spectrum Management with the Competitive Market Model accepted to the IEEE Transactions on Signal Processing, with Yao Xie and Yinyu Ye.
+Dynamic Spectrum Management with the Competitive Market Model IEEE Transactions on Signal Processing 58 (2010) 2442-2446, with Yao Xie and Yinyu Ye.

-Finding Equitable Convex Partitions of Points in a Polygon Efficiently accepted to the ACM Transactions on Algorithms, with John Gunnar Carlsson and Yinyu Ye.
+Finding Equitable Convex Partitions of Points in a Polygon Efficiently ACM Transactions on Algorithms 6 (2010) Article 72, with John Gunnar Carlsson and Yinyu Ye.
 Here are some slides illustrating the heart of the algorithm. examples code

 Finding 2d ham sandwich cuts in linear time draft (comments encouraged).